Southern pig-tailed macaque: Habitat and distribution

 It is found in the southern half of the Malay Peninsula (only just extending into southernmost Thailand), Borneo, Sumatra and Bangka Island.
 There are reports of the species having been present in Singapore before 1950, but these were likely escaped pets.
 The only pig-tailed macaques in Singapore today are introduced monkeys.

 Predation

 Potential predators of southern pig-tailed macaques in East Kalimantan include reticulated pythons.

+Diet

+M. nemestrina is omnivorous.
+Its diet in the wild consists mainly of fruits such as figs, mangoes, rambutan, and durian.
+However, it has been recorded to raid crops and eat human-farmed aubergine, maize, rice, papaya, and more commonly cultivated crops in Indonesia, Malaysia and Thailand.
+As for its consumption of animals, it primarily consumes swarming insects, spiders and grasshoppers.

 Interaction with humans

 Since the 19th century, monkeys including the southern pig-tailed macaque, have been used by humans to harvest coconuts in southeast Asia.